-With loads more football action on tap than with NFL betting and upsets are a regular occurrence, college football betting is a Wild West of fun and excitement.
+With loads more football action on tap than with NFL betting and CFL Betting and upsets are a regular occurrence, college football betting is a Wild West of fun and excitement.
 You never know when a top team might slip up and who might win this year’s installment of a century-long rivalry.
 It can be a tough market to navigate, so let’s break down some of the best ways to understand college football odds and get into some general betting tips.

 NCAA odds are determined by a wide variety of factors and organized in a way similar to other American sports.
 The moneyline is a positive or negative integer that accompanies the favourite and the underdog of each matchup.
 A positive integer identifies the amount of money that would be won on a C$100 wager while a negative number identifies how much money needs to be wagered in order for the bettor to win C$100.

 For example if the Alabama Crimson Tide are favoured in a game with a moneyline of -180, the bettor must wager C$180 to win C$100 if the Tide win.
 If the Florida Gators are an underdog in a game with a moneyline of +250, then a bet on the Gators of C$100 would pay C$250 if they can get the upset victory.
 Payouts are obviously determined proportionally based on the wagered amount and moneyline.

 Point spreads determine the basis for spread betting.
 For example if Alabama is favoured over Florida by 14 points then the Crimson Tide would need to win by two touchdowns or more to cover the spread.
 If a bettor picked Florida against the spread, however, they would only need the Gators to lose by less than 14 points or beat the Tide to win.